itspriddle/josh.fail/_posts/2024-02-27-please-make-your-table-headings-sticky.md

 link: https://btxx.org/posts/Please_Make_Your_Table_Headings_Sticky/
 ---

-Someone on Hacker News posted [Please Make Your Table Headings Sticky][], a plea for web developers to make their table headings sticky.
+Someone on Hacker News posted [Please Make Your Table Headings Sticky][1], a plea for web developers to make their table headings sticky.

 I've honestly never given it much thought, but I could see it being a nice UX